September 20, 2023

 IdenTrust uses Personal Information for purposes related to Digital Certificates, including activities such as:

-- Issuing or processing Digital Certificates, including authenticating your identity, confirming your employment, responding to your inquiries, completing Digital Certificate-related transactions, and processing payments.
+- Issuing or Processing Digital Certificates, including authenticating your identity, confirming your employment or organizational affiliation, responding to your inquiries, completing Digital Certificate-related transactions, and Processing payments.

 - Revoking or suspending Digital Certificates, and publishing Certificate Revocation Lists to Relying Parties.

 - Validating to Relying Parties that a Digital Certificate is current and accurate.

 We also use your contact information to email you from time to time with information about our products and events, and with announcements about changes to our websites or our policies.
 You may opt out of such communications by contacting us at [email protected].
 This will not affect the validity or status of your Digital Certificate.

 If you obtained your Digital Certificate through a Registration Authority, we will not use your data to contact you directly for the purposes described in the paragraph above unless authorized by the Registration Authority to do so.